-Steven Glickstein has been a Kaye Scholer Partner since 1985.
-He is a member of the Product Liability Litigation and Counseling Group.
-During his 37 years of practice, Steve has been involved in some of the most highly publicized product liability litigation matters, including class actions that involve diverse products such as pharmaceuticals, medical devices, agricultural pesticides, blood products, asbestos, tobacco and other products.
-Steve served as Chair of the practice for 25 years during which time the team was recognized as the best product liability practice in the country by numerous publications, including Chambers and Partners (2008) and The American Lawyer (2006), as a result of its “unparalleled expertise in cutting edge product liability defense work.”
+During his 38 years practicing law, Steve has been involved in some of the most highly publicized mass tort litigations in the country, including multidistrict litigations and class actions involving pharmaceuticals, medical devices, agricultural pesticides, blood products, asbestos, tobacco, building construction materials and consumer products.
+Steve served as Chair of Kaye Scholer’s Product Liability Group for 25 years, during which time the team was recognized as the best product liability practice in the country by numerous publications, including Chambers and Partners (2008) and The American Lawyer (2006), as a result of its “unparalleled expertise in cutting edge product liability defense work.”

-Steve has written and lectured extensively on product liability class actions, and has testified before the Advisory Committee on Civil Rules concerning proposed changes to the federal class action rules.
+Steve has written and lectured extensively on product liability, mass torts, multidistrict litigations and class actions.
+He has testified before the Advisory Committee on Civil Rules concerning proposed changes to the federal class action rules.
 He has successfully opposed class certification in numerous cases, including In re American Medical Systems, Inc., 75 F.3d 1069 (6th Cir.
 1996), where the Sixth Circuit granted a writ of mandamus to decertify a class.
-Steve has also defended class action settlements, including international settlements.
+The decision established “a national trend to deny class certification in drug or medical product liability/personal injury cases.”
+Steve also has defended class action settlements, including international settlements.
 In one international class action settlement with 50,000 potential claimants, he designed, supervised the implementation of, and successfully defended the adequacy of a massive class notice program in the United States, Canada, Europe, Asia, Australia, Latin America and the Middle East.

 Additionally, Steve has performed product liability due diligence investigations in connection with potential corporate acquisitions, and has counseled clients on proposed tort reform legislation, on product warnings and labeling, on product liability indemnification agreements, in asbestos and silicone cases and on issues relating to the Consumer Product Safety Commission.

-- Steve has served as national counsel in seven MDL litigations and many state court coordinations.
+Steve has served as national counsel in eight MDL litigations and many state court coordinations.

-- Steve currently serves as national counsel to Boston Scientific in medical device litigation.
+Steve served as national counsel to Boston Scientific in medical device litigation.